SYMPOSIUM

 HEALTHCARE PROFESSIONAL DEFINITION

-Carefully read the below description to make sure you/your delegates are compliant with Malta’s regulations.
+Carefully read the description below to ensure you/your delegates comply with the country’s regulations.

 EADV Members are not designated as Healthcare Professionals by default